stoeps13/connections-doc/source/admin/migrate/t_bring_down_4_maintenance.md

             </Location\>

+            !!! note
-            **Note:** You must have an Allow element for every instance of WebSphere® Application Server in your deployment.
+    You must have an Allow element for every instance of WebSphere® Application Server in your deployment.

     **Important:** When your deployment of Connections uses plug-ins, this approach returns a `403 HTTP` "Forbidden" response code.
 However, the Connections plug-ins cannot handle the 403 HTTP response code and display a userid/password prompt, but providing the user credentials fails.
 To avoid this situation, use the following approach, which returns a `500 HTTP` "Internal Server Error" response code.
 Add the following lines to the end of the httpd.conf file: